enkirov/enkirov/README.md

 ### Hi there, I'm Kirill Popov 👋

-Worked in Pernod Ricard and BinnoPharm Group
+Worked in Pernod Ricard and BinnoPharm Group as an Analyst

-I’m currently working on BinnoPharm Group
+I’m currently working in Ferrero, Planning Analyst

 **Databases:**